-□ If you are eligible for Medicare cost-sharing ass providers to bill you for covered services.
-We pay from any charges.
-This is true even if we pay the a service. ay our providers directly, and we protect you □Whenever you get a bill from a network provide send us the bill.
-We will contact the provider dir □ If you have already paid a bill to a network provisend us the bill along with documentation of an us to pay you back for the difference between towed under the plan. y payment you have made.
+□ If you are eligible for Medicare cost-sharing assistance under providers to bill you for covered services.
+We pay our provider from any charges.
+This is true even if we pay the provider less a service. rs directly, and we protect you □Whenever you get a bill from a network provider that you think send us the bill.
+We will contact the provider directly and reso □ If you have already paid a bill to a network provider, but you for send us the bill along with documentation of any payment you us to pay you back for the difference between the amount you owed under the plan. ı have made.
 You should ask